 \read-report-sent (A read receipt has been sent for this message)

 Archived (message is archived).

+Any additional flags based on the template for non-CPM objects as per section 5.3.9.2 (e.g., $CPM_CallLog_EnCall which indicates a call log entry with enriched calling information received in association with the call).

 [OMA-REST-NMS] has no mechanism comparable to [RFC5464] for metadata annotations, and so server metadata and folder metadata annotations are not exposed in an [OMA-REST-NMS] based implementation of Message Storage Server.